1. Academic Validation

 Abstract

 The sequestration of damaged mitochondria within double-membrane structures termed autophagosomes is a key step of PINK1/Parkin Mitophagy.
 The Atg4 family of proteases are thought to regulate autophagosome formation exclusively by processing the ubiquitin-like ATG8 family (LC3/GABARAPs).
-We discover that human ATG4s promote autophagosome formation independently of their Protease activity and of ATG8 family processing.
+We discover that human ATG4s promote autophagosome formation independently of their protease activity and of ATG8 family processing.
 Atg4 proximity networks reveal a role for ATG4s and their proximity partners, including the immune-disease protein LRBA, in ATG9A vesicle trafficking to mitochondria.
 Artificial intelligence-directed 3D electron microscopy of phagophores shows that ATG4s promote phagophore-ER contacts during the lipid-transfer phase of autophagosome formation.
 We also show that ATG8 removal during autophagosome maturation does not depend on Atg4 activity.
 Instead, ATG4s can disassemble ATG8-protein conjugates, revealing a role for ATG4s as deubiquitinating-like Enzymes.
 These findings establish non-canonical roles of the Atg4 family beyond the ATG8 lipidation axis and provide an AI-driven framework for rapid 3D electron microscopy.

 Keywords